anton-mitune/obsidian-journal-visualizer/docs/features/component-capabilities-matrix.md

 Display modes are only available in code block embeds (markdown and canvas), not in the Note Insights Panel.

 ### Multiple Notes Watching (FEA009)
-Components can be configured to watch multiple notes simultaneously.
+Components that support this feature can be configured to watch multiple notes or entire folders simultaneously.
 See [FEA009](FEA009-multiple-notes-watching.md) for details on:
+- Mode toggle (Folder/Note)
-- Adding/removing notes via UI controls
+- Adding/removing notes and folders via UI controls
 - Watching up to 50 notes per component
 - Managing watched note lists

+Components with this capability use the Empty State insertion pattern (see table above).